narang99/narang99.github.io/_posts/2024-11-01-model-server-1.md

 # Background

 We are going to try to maximise the inference performance of a Resnet-101 model
 *Note: A pretrained Resnet-101 from pytorch is a ~171MB file.
-Models are [qure.ai](https://www.qure.ai) are much larger.*
+Models at [qure.ai](https://www.qure.ai) are much larger.*

 The model that we are going to optimise is available publicly [here at my public S3 bucket](https://narang-public-s3.s3.us-east-1.amazonaws.com/narang99-pages/models-at-scale/bees_vs_ants.pth)
-> This model takes an input tensor of shape `[batch, channels=3, height=224, width=224]` (standard resnet dimensions), and outputs a tensor of shape `[1, 2]`, it looks like this `[[<a float probability of the input being an ant>, <a float probability of the input being a bee>]]`, you classify the input with whatever gives the higher probability
+> This model takes an input tensor of shape `[batch, channels=3, height=224, width=224]` (standard resnet dimensions) and outputs a tensor of shape `[1, 2]` with structure `[[<probability-ant>, <probability-bee>]]`, you classify the input with whatever gives the higher probability
-> The model is stolen and trained from [official pytorch transfer learning tutorial](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html), I tweaked the notebook a bit to train a resnet-101 instead of a resnet-18
+> The model is borrowed and trained from [official pytorch transfer learning tutorial](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html), I tweaked the notebook a bit to train a resnet-101 instead of a resnet-18
 > You don't need to go through the training part for this exercise, you can simply download the model above